hyodae-seo/hyodaeseo.com/content/people/index.md

       # Choose which groups/teams of users to display.
       #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
       user_groups:
+          - Principal Investigator
-          - Professor
+          - UH Members
-          - The Group
+          - WHOI Members
       #    - Researcher
       #    - Postdoc
       #    - Graduate Student